Category Archives: Goals

 Just Do This One Thing…

 Engage (verb): to participate or become involved in.
 To assume an obligation.
 We often hear this in our groups “I had a bad week, yet I still lost a pound.
 I don’t know how that happened.”
-And then they go on to describe several instances where they made sligthly better choices, or choices that were… Read More »
+And then they go on to describe several instances where they made sligthly better choices, or choices that were… Read More: Just Do This One Thing… »